While money market funds are paying

 Coupon Rate: yield based on initial issue price

 stock dividends are paid and before the shares are redeemed.
+Unlike failing to

 Current Yield: yield based on current share price.